 Redfin perch (Perca fluviatilis) are present in Lake Gordon.
 If this species is caught, anglers are asked to humanely kill the captured fish and dispose of appropriately.
 Redfin perch are not present in Lake Pedder and it is important that they are not introduced from Lake Gordon.
 It is an offence to use fish or fish products for bait or to transfer fish between waters.

 Access Rules

-- Keep to formed trac

 - Do not litter.

-- Respect private land if in doubt ask permissic

-- Shooting is prohi

-- Fires in formal fireplaces or firepots only.
+- Shooting is prohibited.
+Fires in formal fireplaces or firepots only.

-- Do not fell trees.

 Responsible Boating

 There are boat launching areas on Lake Pedder at Serpentine Dam, Strathgordon, Teds Beach, McPartlan Pass, Edgar Dam and Scotts Peak Dam.